Hitman 3: Story

 The game had six writers and a producer who managed the writing team.
 According to Forest Swartout Large, the game's executive producer, the dialogue budget accounted for a significant proportion of the overall development budget because the team had to write dialogue for not only the linear story, but also the emergent gameplay.
-The game's cast includes David Bateson as Agent 47, Jane Perry as Diana Burnwood, John Hopkins as Lucas Grey, Isaura Barbé-Brown as Olivia Hall, and Phillip Rosch as Arthur Edwards.
+The game's voice cast includes David Bateson as Agent 47, Jane Perry as Diana Burnwood, John Hopkins as Lucas Grey, Isaura Barbé-Brown as Olivia Hall, and Phillip Rosch as Arthur Edwards.
 For the incidental dialogue, Bateson was instructed not to diversify his accent to fit the context of the situation.
 Instead, he was directed to deliver dialogue in a "delightfully wooden" way and deliver each line, regardless of how absurd it may be, seriously.
 Bateson further stated that he wanted to "give [47] almost a kind of Frankenstein's monster feel to him".
 Reflecting on the evolution of dark humour across the three games, Bateson said that "[it] has matured and evolved like a good cheese or a good wine, without the writers wanting to belittle or turn it into some kind of a lightweight comedy, because it's not.
 People are dying horrific deaths.
 But it's nice to have that dark humour".

 Technology

 IO Interactive reduced the file size of Hitman 3—including the data for the first two games in the trilogy—to 60-70 GB, as compared to Hitman 2s 150 GB size.
-Engine improvements allowed IO Interactive to use lossless LZ4 compression.
-The team changed their method for importing content from older titles, reducing data duplication.
+Engine improvements, data deduplication and lossless LZ4 compression were the main contributors to the file size reduction.
 In November 2020, IO Interactive announced that they had teamed up with Intel to optimise Hitman 3 performance on high-end CPUs with 8+ cores, which allowed the team to include more crowds and destructible environments.
 They used Variable Rate Shading, a technique for improving rendering performance by dynamically changing the rate of shading in different parts of the frame.
-More high-end CPU features were added to the game on 24 May 2022, including real-time raytracing and adaptive supersampling when using Nvidia DLSS or AMD FidelityFX Super Resolution.
+Additional graphics features were added to the game on 24 May 2022, enabling ray traced reflections and ray traced shadows from the sun while indoor shadows still use traditional shadow maps.
+Support for supersampling techniques such as Nvidia's DLSS and AMD's FidelityFX Super Resolution was also added.